NEET Exam > NEET Notes > Biology Class 11 > Chapter Notes: Biological Classification

 FAQs on Biological Classification Chapter Notes - Biology Class 11 - NEET

-1. What are the main characteristics of organisms in the Kingdom Monera?
+1. What are the main characteristics of Kingdom Monera?

-2. How do organisms in the Kingdom Protista differ from those in the other kingdoms?
+2. How do organisms in Kingdom Protista differ from those in other kingdoms?

-3. What role do fungi play in the ecosystem?
+3. What roles do fungi play in the ecosystem?

 Ans.
-Fungi are essential decomposers in ecosystems, breaking down organic matter and recycling nutrients back into the environment.
-They also form symbiotic relationships, such as mycorrhizae with plants, aiding in nutrient absorption.
-Additionally, some fungi are used in food production and medicine, while others can cause diseases in plants and animals.
+Fungi play important roles as decomposers in ecosystems, breaking down dead organic matter and recycling nutrients.
+They also form symbiotic relationships with plants (mycorrhizae) and can be used in food production and medicine, such as in the production of antibiotics.

 Related Searches